RickyDinho/GAMMA_GF2_Phaetusa/README.md

 A fan-made mod that adds **Phaetusa** from *Girls' Frontline* as a standalone NPC companion in *S.T.A.L.K.E.R.
 GAMMA*.

-She spawns at the military base in Red Forest, is recruitable as a companion, and has some custom voice lines, dialog, and combat barks.
+She spawns at the Sin base in Red Forest, is recruitable as a companion, and has some custom voice lines, dialog, and combat barks.

 ---